Tree Ring Memory

 - use project scope for repo-specific rules, decisions, warnings, and lessons

-- use agent scope for agent-profile behavior
+- use agent scope for agent-partitioned behavior and always set

-- use global scope only for durable user preferences or cross-project guidance
+session_id - use global scope only for durable user preferences or cross-project guidance

 - include source references such as file paths, issue ids, PR ids, run ids, or docs paths